 - eating foods with simple carbohydrates, or carbs, such as bread and sweet snacks

-In both cases, the result is the same, with people experiencing high blood sugar levels and difficulty using glucose, or blood sugar.
+In both cases, people experience high blood sugar levels and have difficulty using glucose, or blood sugar.

 - the contents of a person’s last meal

 - their body’s ability to produce and respond to insulin

 Blood sugar levels between meals offer insight into how the body manages sugar.
 High levels of fasting blood sugar suggest the body was not able to lower blood sugar levels.